F-Stack/f-stack/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 supported.
 However, since sending messages (not requests) does not involve an IPC thread, sending messages while processing another message or request is supported.

+Since the memory sybsystem uses IPC internally, memory allocations and IPC must not be mixed: it is not safe to use IPC inside a memory-related callback, nor is it safe to allocate/free memory inside IPC callbacks.
+Attempting to do so may lead to a deadlock.

 Asynchronous request callbacks may be triggered either from IPC thread or from interrupt thread, depending on whether the request has timed out.
 It is